ecmwf/hat/README.md

 ```

 > [!NOTE]
-> The gribjump feature is experimental and depends on a pre-release version of `gribjumplib`.
-This feature is not recommended for production use and may change or break in future releases.
+> The gribjump feature is experimental.
+It is not recommended for production use and may change or break in future releases.
+> Information on how to build gribjump can be found in [GribJump's source code](https://github.com/ecmwf/gribjump/).
+Experimental
+> wheels of `gribjumplib` can also be found [on PyPI](https://pypi.org/project/gribjumplib/).

 ## Licence